JorgeCastilloPrz/jorgecastilloprz.github.io/book/index.md

 subclass: 'post page'
 ---

 Do you wonder how Jetpack Compose works internally, or how the compiler or the runtime work together?
-Are you curious about other use cases of Compose?
+Are you curious about other use cases for Compose?
 Did you ever think about how Composable functions communicate with the compiler and the runtime?

 It's your lucky day 🙌 **Jetpack Compose internals** is your chance to go one step further and learn the guts of what will become the new standard of Android UI.